JetBrains/guide/site/go/tips/web-arrow-function-live-template/index.md

   https://www.youtube.com/watch?v=C-eBw3dcq_4&list=PLQ176FUIyIUZrbrlz4AY1V8VzBJKZyVlW&index=57
 ---

 Live templates are a great way to quickly write common/repeating code.
-Arrow functions are no exception from this, so we introduced the **arf** live template to create them.
+Arrow functions are no exception from this, so we introduced the _arf_ live template to create them.

 **How to use:**

-In any JavaScript file, type _arf_ and follow up with _Enter_ or _Tab_ to complete the template and generate the corresponding code.
+In any JavaScript file, type _arf_ and follow up with <kbd>Enter</kbd> or <kbd>Tab</kbd> to complete the template and generate the corresponding code.